Skip to main content

 • Your child shows interest in drawing, painting, or creative expression and wants to develop those skills

-• You want to complement school art education with more personalised instruction (see the School Art Programme)
+• You want to complement school art education with more personalised instruction (see the School Art Programme and our guide on how school art fits within Singapore's MOE curriculum)

 • Your teen is preparing for DSA art admissions or building a portfolio for university